ngesa254/Liquid-Sigfox-Workshop/Edge/README.md

 # Edge: Embedded Electronics

-> A curated list of resources for building Embedded Electronics
+> Curated resources for building Embedded Electronics

 Electronic engineering (EE) is the practice of understanding, designing and building electronic circuits.